cryologger/glacier-velocity-tracker/Documentation/SERVICING.md

 - [ ] Measure and record the voltage of the Deka 48 Ah battery.
 - [ ] Observe the Cryologger electronics enclosure for several seconds to determine if a blue LED blink pattern can be seen (i.e., once every 10 seconds).
 - [ ] Unscrew the 4 screws of the Cryologger enclosure.
-- [ ] Remove the 2-pin screw terminal connector to disconnect power.
+- [ ] Disconnect power by unplugging the 2-pin screw terminal connector.
 - [ ] Remove the 64 GB microSD card and replace it with the new 128 GB microSD card.
 - [ ] Reconnect power by plugging in the 2-pin screw terminal.
-- [ ] Watch LED blink patterns (Table 1.).
+- [ ] Observe LED blink patterns (Table 1).
 - [ ] If system is operating normally, replace the electronics enclosure cover and tighten the screws.
-- [ ] Close the enclosure.
+- [ ] Close the large enclosure.

 ## System Operation